-Owner: Academic Quality

-Version number: 3.3

-Effective date: August 2020

-Date of last review: June 2019

-Due for review: 2020/2021
+Owner:Academic QualityVersion number:4Effective date:August 2021 (for academic year 2021/22)Date of last review:June 2021Due for review:2021/2

 This document is part of the Academic Regulations, Policies and Procedures which govern the University's academic provision.
 Each document has a unique document number to indicate which section of the series it belongs to.